andresdaguilar/beer_e-commerce/server/README.md

 ## Configure the .env:

-Set the PORT variable to 8080 or any port other than 3000
+Set the PORT variable to 8080 or any port other than 3000.
+You can copy the .env_template to .env for testing

 ## Start the server